realeinherjar/realeinherjar.github.io/content/posts/2023-10-08-elliptic_curves/index.md

 such as number theory, algebraic geometry, and topology.

 My main argument is that elliptic curves are not that hard to understand.
-Additionally, since encryption is ubiquous in our daily lives, **understanding them is important to be a well-informed citizen**.
+Additionally, since encryption is ubiquitous in our daily lives, **understanding them is important to be a well-informed citizen**.
 I'll try to explain the concepts in a simple way, but I'll assume you have some basic knowledge of algebra and math symbols.